-The TCP/IP network settings can be configured using a web browser interface or through a variety of network utilities.
-By default, SLA Series EtherNet/IPTMMFC is shipped with DHCP enabled.
+The TCP/IP network settings can be configured using the embedded web-based interface or through a variety of network utilities.
+By default, SLA Series EtherNet/IP[TM] MFC is shipped with DHCP enabled.
 If no DHCP server is available on the network, the device defaults to the following TCP/IP connections settings:

-IP Address: 192.168.1.100

-NET Mask: 255.255.255.0

-Gateway Address: 0.0.0.0
+IP Address: 192.168.1.100 NET Mask: 255.255.255.0 Gateway Address: 0.0.0.0 DNS1: 0.0.0.0 DNS2: 0.0.0.0

-DNS1: 0.0.0.0

-DNS2: 0.0.0.0

-To configure using a web browser, connect the device to the network that is configured with the same subnet as the device (192.168.1.xxx).
-Open the web browser and enter the IP address of the device as the URL
+To configure using the web-based interface, connect the device to the network that is configured with the same subnet as the device (192.168.1.xxx).
+Open a web browser and enter the IP address of the device as the URL.

-The Web Interface opens in read-only mode.
+The web-based interface opens in read-only mode.
 To change the configuration, click the Login Tab.
 From the pulldown, select Configure or Control.
 The default password for Configure is 'configure'.
 The default password for Control is 'control'.